Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/system-architecture/design.md

     actor Group
     actor UserX
     actor UserY
-    participant GroupMeet App
+    participant Round App

-    Group->>GroupMeet App: All users join the group GroupMeet App->>+ GroupMeet App: Static Calendar is generated with everyone's schedules UserX->>GroupMeet App: Selects "green" time (where everyone is available), clicking on the time and proposing it GroupMeet App->>Group: Sends notifications to all members, asking for time approval Group->>GroupMeet App: All users approve meeting time UserY->>GroupMeet App: User later realizes that they actually cannot make that time UserY->>GroupMeet App: Cancels the current meeting time GroupMeet App->>Group: Sends notifications to all members GroupMeet App->>Group: Notification includes notice of cancellation and suggestion for next best time to meet
+    Group->>Round App: All users join the group
+    Round App->>+ Round App: Static Calendar is generated with everyone's schedules UserX->>Round App: Selects "green" time (where everyone is available), clicking on the time and proposing it Round App->>Group: Sends notifications to all members, asking for time approval Group->>Round App: All users approve meeting time UserY->>Round App: User later realizes that they actually cannot make that time UserY->>Round App: Cancels the current meeting time Round App->>Group: Sends notifications to all members Round App->>Group: Notification includes notice of cancellation and suggestion for next best time to meet

 ```
 **Use Case 7: Modification of Project Lifespan**